langchain-ai/langgraph/docs/docs/how-tos/index.md

 ???
 "How to deploy to LangGraph cloud"
 	Full Example: [How to deploy to LangGraph cloud](../cloud/deployment/cloud.md)

-    Deploy your GitHub-based LangGraph app in the LangSmith UI by creating a new deployment, setting your config file path, and choosing environment variables.
-Then create or update revisions, view logs, and manage branches or auto-updates in the deployment settings.
+    Deploy your code from a GitHub repository to LangGraph Cloud via the LangSmith UI, then manage new revisions, environment variables, and logs.

 ???
 "How to deploy to a self-hosted environment"
 	Full Example: [How to deploy to a self-hosted environment](./deploy-self-hosted.md)

+    Use the LangGraph CLI to build a Docker image for your application, then pass in the required environment variables (e.g., REDIS_URI and DATABASE_URI) to run it.
+Below is a minimal example:

+    ```bash
+    pip install -U langgraph-cli
+    langgraph build -t my-image
+    docker run \
+        --env-file .env \
+        -p 8123:8000 \
+        -e REDIS_URI="foo" \
+        -e DATABASE_URI="bar" \
+        my-image
+    ```

 ???
 "How to interact with the deployment using RemoteGraph"
 	Full Example: [How to interact with the deployment using RemoteGraph](./use-remote-graph.md)

-    Initialize a RemoteGraph by specifying its name and either a URL or client credentials.
-Then invoke or stream results by calling the appropriate sync or async methods, optionally persisting state via a thread ID if needed.
+    Initialize a RemoteGraph by specifying the graph name and either a URL or a sync client.
+Then call its invoke() or stream() methods synchronously.
+Below is a minimal Python snippet:

     ```python
+    from langgraph_sdk import get_sync_client
     from langgraph.pregel.remote import RemoteGraph

+    url = "<DEPLOYMENT_URL>"
+    graph_name = "agent"

+    sync_client = get_sync_client(url=url)
-    remote_graph = RemoteGraph("agent", url="<DEPLOYMENT_URL>")
+    remote_graph = RemoteGraph(graph_name, sync_client=sync_client)

+    result = remote_graph.invoke({
-    result = remote_graph.invoke({"messages": [{"role": "user", "content": "What's the weather in LA?"}]})
+        "messages": [{"role": "user", "content": "What's the weather in SF?"}]
+    })
     print(result)
     ```

 ### Authentication & Access Control

 - [How to add custom authentication](./auth/custom_auth.md)